vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-CertificateHealth.md

 Publish-CertificateHealth -json [file_name] -html
 ```

-This example extracts and formats the Certificate Health data as an HTML object from the JSON file.
+This example extracts and formats the certificate health data as an HTML object from the JSON file.

 ### Example 3